LeonData/GettingAndCleaningData_Project/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-During each activity measurements were taken for each subject by an accelerometer that is built in a Samsung phone.
+During each activity measurements were taken for each subject by an accelerometer that was built in a Samsung phone.
 The phone was positioned on the waist.
 Only measurements of mean and standard deviations for different accelerometer measurements (which are all described in features_info.txt file in the archive ) were selected for analysis by this code.
 The analysis is to find means of all selected measures for each activity and each subject and to produce a tidy data set called "tidy.txt".

 More details are provided in the Readme.md file that can be found in the same GitHub repository.